dslisleedh/FF-jax/README.md

  - [X] Losses and Optimizers
  - [X] Preprocess codes for supervised model
  - [X] Train codes of supervised model
+ - [X] Fix LayerNorm(To calculate norm at channel)
+ - [ ] Fix optimizer weights to be not stored in class for load
  - [ ] Preprocess codes for unsupervised model
  - [ ] Train codes of unsupervised model
  - [ ] Online training codes

- - [ ] Fix layers to be parallelized.